-This is the cause or stimulus which defines when to trigger the Network Camera.
-The trigger source can be configured to use the Network Camera's built-in motion detection mechanism or external digital input devices.
+This is the cause or stimulus which defines what will trigger the event.
+The trigger source can be configured to use the Network Camera's built-in motion detection mechanism or external digital inputs.

-There are several choices of trigger sources as shown below.
-Select the item to display the detailed configuration options.
+There are several choices of trigger sources as shown on next page.
+Select each item to display its related options.